NayamAhmed/VenueReservation/README.md

 # VenueReservation
-his project is a web-based application for managing activities, reservations, and comments for a recreational service (e.g., a campsite or similar facility).
+This project is a web-based application for managing activities, reservations, and comments for a recreational service (e.g., a campsite or similar facility).
 It consists of PHP scripts for backend logic, a CSS stylesheet for design, and includes functionality to handle user inputs and responses.

 File Descriptions
 PHP Files